 We follow the National Curriculum programmes of study for Mathematics.
-Maths is embedded in our school through our Christian values of endurance and koinonia.
+Maths is embedded in our school through our Christian values of compassion, endurance and koinonia.
 We encourage children to be resilient in their learning and to find alternative solutions, as well as working together to make connections to other areas of learning.
-We share the belief that Mathematics is a creative and highly interconnected disciple that is essential to everyday life, and want our children to understand that it is critical to science, technology and engineering, and necessary to financial literacy and most forms of employment.
+We share the belief that Mathematics is a creative and highly interconnected disciple that is essential to everyday life and want our children to understand that it is critical to science, technology and engineering, and necessary to financial literacy and most forms of employment.
 As the children continue their journey through our school, they learn the key skills that will enable them to thrive as independent resilient individuals; ones who use Maths to solve problems outside of the classroom.

 In Key Stages 1 and 2, we have used the programmes of study to create long term plans that best support the needs of our children.
 The expectation is that the majority of pupils will move through these at broadly the same pace.
 However, decisions about when to progress will always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly will be challenged through being offered rich and sophisticated problems to deepen understanding before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material will consolidate their understanding, including additional practice, before moving on.
 We are using the DfE's mathematics guidance to ensure they are 'Ready to Progress'.